Following are some reasons why you may not be receiving phone calls on the TeleConsole (or your SIP phone) and possible resolutions:

 You can check the status of the Telebroad system here and see if Telebroad PBXCELLENT or Telebroad HyperT1 are operational.
 Our team constantly monitors the system's performance and any interruption with these or other services is usually resolved within minutes.

-- Accept Calls Here is off: This option, accessed from the profile menu, routes incoming calls to the TeleConsole rather than to a physical SIP phone, if you are using one.
-If you are not using a physical phone, disabling this option, will prevent you from accepting incoming calls.
+- Disable incoming calls: This option, accessed from the profile menu, routes incoming calls to a physical SIP phone rather than to the TeleConsole.
+If you are not using a physical phone, enabling this option, will prevent you from accepting incoming calls.

 - Do Not Disturb is on: This option, accessed from the profile menu, sends inbound calls directly to your voicemail.